A Highland Hogmanay in Scotland

 But just what can visitors expect from a true Highland Hogmanay?
 How can you best enjoy a New Year break in the Scottish Highlands?
 We’ve come up with a pocket guide to Highland Hogmanay.
 What to do, where to go and what to expect!

 If you are spending Hogmanay in the Highlands don’t expect to necessarily hear any bells on the stroke of midnight.
 “The bells” is just the Scottish term for the moment when the year switches from one to the next.
-Whether or not you are within earshot of any ringing!
+Although you may not hear actual bells, you are however likely to hear the sound of fireworks being set off to celebrate a new year coming.

-If you are choosing to pass New Year near Loch Ness then people may well ask you where you will be for the bells.
+If you are choosing to see in the New Year near Loch Ness then people may well ask you where you will be for the bells.
 What they want to know is what venue you have chosen to celebrate the stroke of midnight!
+Inverness and Loch Ness have many exciting venues to have a delicious meal or a night with cocktails or a dram where you can spend time celebrating with friends and family.
+Some local hotels provide party nights where you can dance the night away, if you are planning a Hogmany in Inverness, make sure to follow our social pages as we will keep you informed where all the parties are at!

 Auld Lang Syne